hudikhq/hoodik/README.md

 When you share a file:
 1. A random link key is generated.
-2. The file metadata and file AES key are encrypted with the link key.
+2. The file metadata and file key are encrypted with the link key.
 3. The link key itself is encrypted with your RSA public key (so you can always recover it).
 4. The link key is appended to the share URL as a fragment: `https://…/links/{id}#link-key`.